Insect food as a sustainable source of protein for your pet

 "As a complete feed, for many animals [InsectDog Hypoallergen] represents a potential alternative to traditional, commercially-available dietetic feeds and hydrolysed diets."

 Our InsectDog Hypoallergen uses a grain-free recipe based on potatoes and peas and can be a solution for dogs with intolerances.
 But it's not only pets with verified allergies that find insects can be a real blessing.
 Any pets with food sensitivities are catered for beautifully with food that incorporates insect protein.
 Our InsectDog Sensitive with rice and insect protein can help sooth your dog's digestive system thanks to the gentle processing methods used on the ingredients.
-Also featuring a gluten-free formula is our FairCat Safe with rice, free-range chicken and insect protein, which will delight the pickiest of cats.
+Also featuring a gluten-free formula is our FairCat Safe with rice and insect protein, which will delight the pickiest of cats.
 It is good for their stomachs and also reduces their CO2 paw print.

 What insects do we use?